Christian Löffler

-Life
+Biography

-Löffler was born in Greifswald in former East Germany and lives in Graal-Müritz in Mecklenburg-Vorpommern.
+Löffler was born in Greifswald, in the former East Germany, and he lives in Graal-Müritz, Mecklenburg-Vorpommern.

 Music

 In his youth, Löffler began working on music and had his first performances in the Greifswald area.
 He started recording ambient sounds and noises from nature (known as field recordings), which he then processed on a drum machine.
 In 2009, he founded the music label Ki Records.

 A Forest (2012) and Mare (2016)

 For the work on his debut album A Forest, released in 2012, Löffler retreated to Usedom for three months.
 The album features collaborations with various vocalists; the song Swift Code also includes a collaboration with writer Marcus Roloff.

 In 2016, Löffler released his second album, Mare, which contains 17 tracks.
 In addition to various collaborations, including four tracks with vocalist Mohna, Löffler also recorded his own vocals for the album.
 Mare was recorded on the Darß peninsula.

 Graal (2019) and Lys (2020)

 In April 2019, Christian Löffler initially released his third album Graal (Prologue), followed in March 2020 by his fourth album Lys.
 On Lys (Danish for "light"), Löffler collaborated with singers Josephine Philip and Mona Steinwidder, the latter of whom also frequently performs as a singer at Löffler's live shows.
 With Lys, Löffler entered the German album charts for the first time.